elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 3(-4) | 13(+1) | 8(-1) | 2(-4) | 12(+1) | 7(-2)

-SkillsStealth +3, Perception +3
+**Skills** Stealth +3, Perception +3
-SensesDarkvision 120 ft., Passive Perception 13
+**Senses** Darkvision 120 ft., Passive Perception 13 **Languages ** --
-Languages --
-Challenge0 (10 XP)
+**Challenge** 0 (10 XP)

-Flyby.
-The clockwork pseudodragon doesn't provoke opportunity attacks when it flies out of an enemy's reach.
+**Flyby. ** The clockwork pseudodragon doesn't provoke opportunity attacks when it flies out of an enemy's reach.

-Keen Hearing and Sight.
-The clockwork pseudodragon has advantage on Wisdom (Perception) checks that rely on hearing or sight.
+**Keen Hearing and Sight.** The clockwork pseudodragon has advantage on Wisdom (Perception) checks that rely on hearing or sight.

-Familiar.
-In combat, a familiar rolls its own initiative and acts on its own turn.
+**Familiar.** In combat, a familiar rolls its own initiative and acts on its own turn.
 A familiar can't attack, but it can take other actions as normal.
 When a familiar drops to 0 hit points, it disappears, leaving behind no physical form.
 Actions

-Attack Restriction.
-A familiar can't attack, but it can take other actions as normal.
+**Attack Restriction.** A familiar can't attack, but it can take other actions as normal.

 ### Unseen Servant
-Name: Percy
+**Name:** Percy
 ### Humunculus
 Not yet created